Chapter 4.3 Managing Software Sources¶

 To launch this part of the program directly.

-Lubuntu ships with version 0.97.9 of software properties.
+Lubuntu ships with version 0.99.5 of Software Sources.

 How to Launch¶